-Coronavirus has meant that employers have had to rapidly adapt their practices to ensure business continuity and safety of their staff.
-Here you can find guidance and support so that your business benefits from diverse and talented workforce in Dorset, and responds effectively to the coronavirus measures.
+Coronavirus has meant that employers had to rapidly adapt their practices to ensure business continuity and safety of their staff.
+Here you can find guidance and support so that your business benefits from diverse and talented workforce in Dorset.
 Part of this response for some businesses unfortunately might involve redundancies to maintain business viability and you can find ways to adjust your procedures below.

 Managing employment and working conditions